Sidek Abdullah Kamar: Personal life

 Sidek was married thrice.
 His first marriage was with his first wife, Rukinah Sulaiman (1938-2003) in 1954, when he was 18 and she was only 16 (Note: In the first edition of the Anak-Anak Sidek, it was stated that Sidek and his wife, Rukinah who is also his own cousin, never meet each other face-to-face, what more been in a prior romantic relationship until the moment they were united in matrimony.
 Four years after their marriage in 1958, Sidek and Rukinah were blessed with many children, the first-born being Rusitah then followed by many others including the Sidek brothers themselves.
-Sidek's father, Haji Abdullah Kamar Salimin died in 1958, before he get the opportunity to see all his other subsequent grandchildren being born, but was still alive when he was able to see the birth of his eldest-born grandchild cum granddaughter, Rusitah in that same year just before his own demise.) and they have 8 children namely Rusitah (born 1958), Misbun (born 1960), Razif (born 1962), Jalani (born 1964), Rahman (born 1966), Rashid (born 1968), Zamaliah (born 1970) and Shahrizan (born 1972).
+Sidek's father, Haji Abdullah Kamar Salimin died in 1958, before he get the opportunity to see all his other subsequent grandchildren being born, but was still alive when he was able to see the birth of his eldest-born grandchild cum granddaughter, Rusitah in that same year just before his own demise.) and they have 8 children namely Rusitah (born 1958), Misbun (born 1960), Razif (born 1962), Jalani (born 1963), Rahman (born 1965), Rashid (born 1968), Zamaliah (born 1975) and Shahrizan (born 1987).

 After his wife, Rukinah whom he fondly called Kinah died in January 2003, he remarried Juriah Abd Wahab, but divorced after a short while.
 Then, Sidek later married his third wife Bangaton Rasman also in 2003 and it lasted until her death two years later in 2005.
+In both Anak-anak Sidek comic series and real life, Sidek is very known for his hot-tempered habit.